mdroste/stata-binscatter2/README.md

 Acknowledgements
 ---------------------------------

 As the name suggests, this program builds extensively on the indispenseable binscatter package, developed by the illustrious [Michael Stepner](https://github.com/michaelstepner) and Jessica Laird.

-In addition, binscatter2 would not have been possible without gtools by Mauricio Caceres Bravo, which in turn would not have happened without ftools, developed by Sergio Correa.
+In addition, binscatter2 would certainly not have been possible without [gtools](https://github.com/mcaceresb/stata-gtools) by Mauricio Caceres Bravo, which in turn would not have happened without ftools, developed by Sergio Correa.

 License